 Why can’t I get an interview?

-“If only I could get an interview, I know I could land the job.”
+“If I knew how to get an interview, I know I could land the job.”

 This is why so many people pay for resume writing services and LinkedIn profile editing.
 They think the problem is that their resume isn’t getting through the company’s applicant tracking system that screens and filters resumes.
-Research from CareerBuilder suggests that 75% of people end up in the “black hole,” resumes never to be seen by the human eye, never hearing back from a potential employer.
-It makes sense when people think the solution is to “optimize your resume” with important key words, using a specific file format, or making sure your contact information isn’t in the header.
+Research from CareerBuilder suggests that 75% of people end up in the “black hole,” and will never be seen by the human eye, nor will the submitter ever hear back from a potential employer.
+Hiring help seems logical when people think the solution is to “optimize your resume” with important key words, a specific file format, or a 1:1 mapping of your skills to the job requirements.

-You’re welcome to play that game and apply like everyone else.
-Or maybe you identify with Matt before he started working with The Job Sauce, before he landed a six-figure dream job:
+You could play that game and apply like everyone else.
+Or maybe you can identify with Matt, who had these thoughts before he started working with The Job Sauce, before he landed a six-figure dream job:

 As I reflected on my past months of misery, spending over 100 hours researching the numerous articles “how to land your next dream job”, writing cover letters and resumes, and submitting applications into the “black hole,” I thought, there has to be a better way.